epsilam/slack-latexbot/README.md

 The bot can be started by entering `pipenv run slack-machine` into your shell while you are in the project's root directory.

 ## Running the bot as a background process

+These instructions apply to GNU/Linux-based operating systems.

 If you want the bot to keep running after you exit your shell or log out, you can use GNU Screen.
 If you have Screen installed, then `cd` into your local copy of this repository and run `screen`.
 Then dismiss the message that comes up by pressing space or enter.
-Now, start the bot with `slack-machine` or `pipenv run slack-machine` depending on if you used pipenv to install the dependencies or not, and then press `Ctrl`+`a`, and then press `d`.
+Now, start the bot with `slack-machine` or `pipenv run slack-machine` depending on if you used pipenv to install the dependencies or not, and then press `Ctrl`+`a`, and `d` to detach the screen instance.
+If you wish to kill all instances of the bot, you may do so with `killall slack-machine`.

+If you wish to start a detached Screen instance with the bot automatically, simply enter `screen -dm slack-machine` or `screen -dm pipenv run slack-machine`.
+To re-attach to the Screen instance (e.g., if you want to view some output produced by the bot), enter `screen -r`.

 ## Using the bot in Slack
 Whenever a user begins their message with `=tex`, the rest of the message is interpreted as if it were put between the standard `\begin{document}` and `\end{document}` tags.
 For example, entering the message